Program Requirement FAQs

 Q: How I do apply for transfer credit?
 What are the rules about transfer credit?

 Students who enter the program with a master’s degree or above from another institution and wish to transfer credits need to make the case that the courses to be transferred correspond to classes that have been offered at Yale in the last three years.
 Provide the syllabus for each course and a transcript documenting your grade to the graduate registrar, along with a memo explaining how you want those credits to be used toward completing department requirements.
 Approval is at the discretion of the DGS.
 No more than 3 courses may be transferred for work done outside of Yale.
 For students who have taken graduate courses at Yale, up to 6 courses from Yale may be transferred.
-If you are certifying in a field by coursework, only one the required three courses may be satisfied by transfer credit from outside of Yale.
+If you are certifying in a field (by coursework or by exam), only one of the required courses may be satisfied by transfer credit from outside of Yale.
+If you are not certifying in a field, you may use all three transfer credits in that field.
 You may use one course from outside of Yale to satisfy the three course requirement.
 Finally, as with courses taken at Yale, courses cannot count in two subfields.

 Q. How to I complete the language requirement?
 What information to I need to provide to the department?

 You can satisfy the language requirement in 4 ways:

 - Take two advanced statistics courses (503, 504) or two formal theory courses (517, 518).